friends-of-freeswitch/switchio/docs/apps.rst

 roughly correspond to the actions taken by `extensions` in *FreeSWITCH*'s xml dialplan interface.
-In fact, Switchy's *apps* offer extended control and flexibility since they can be implemented as a standalone python :py:class:`class` which can hold state as well as be mutated at runtime.
+In fact, Switchy's *apps* offer extended control and flexibility since they can be implemented as a standalone python :py:class:`class` which can hold state and be mutated at runtime.

 Applications are :ref:`loaded <appload>` using :py:class:`~switchy.observe.Client`
 instances which have been associated with a respective